JoeHowse/Image-Classification-Demos/WatsonVisualRecognition/README.md

 # Watson Visual Recognition Python Samples

 These samples show how to use the Watson Developer Cloud Python SDK to access the Watson Visual Recognition service.
 As well as basic usage of the default classifier, the samples cover training and use of custom classifiers.
-They have been tested on Mac OS 10.11 (El Capitan) with Python 3.5 and Watson Developer Cloud Python SDK 3.0.4.
+They have been tested on macOS 10.15 (Catalina) with Python 3.5 and Watson Developer Cloud Python SDK 3.0.4.

-Adapted by Nummist Media (Joseph Howse) from IBM samples.
+The `basic_image_classification` and `custom_dog_classifier` samples are adapted by Nummist Media (Joseph Howse) from IBM samples.

+The `image_tagger_for_mac` sample is by Nummist Media (Joseph Howse) with file-tagging code adapted from a Brett Terpstra sample.

 ## Setting up dependencies